Unboxed-Software/solana-course/content/program-security.md

 # Lesson Objectives

-_By the end of this lesson, you will be able to:_
+*By the end of this lesson, you will be able to:*

 - Explain the importance of "thinking like an attacker"
 - Understand basic security practices
+- Perform owner checks
 - Perform signer checks
+- Validate accounts passed in the program
 - Perform basic data validation
-- Validate `instruction_data` passed in the program
-- Validate accounts passed in the program

 # TL;DR

-- The last two lessons showed you how the movie review program was created, this lesson will be focused on building on top of that and adding functionality to allow users to update their reviews.
-- We’ll also be covering some common security pitfalls in Solana smart contracts and how to avoid them.
+- **Thinking like an attacker** means asking "How do I break this?"
+- Perform **owner checks** to ensure that the provided account is owned by the public key you expect, e.g. ensuring that an account you expect to be a PDA is owned by `program_id`
+- Perform **signer checks** to ensure that any account modification has been signed by the right party or parties
+- **Account validation** entails ensuring that provided accounts are the accounts you expect them to be, e.g. rederiving PDAs with the expected seeds to make sure the address matches the provided account
+- **Data validation** entails ensuring that any provided data meets the criteria required by the program

 # Overview